ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ### Petri nets

 On the more "applied" side, we have the example of Petri nets, a sophisticated modeling system for the analysis of concurrent systems.
-It was developed by German computer scientist Carl Adam Petri in the 1960's, whose goal was to provide a system that could model parallel processes, synchronization, resource sharing, and which had an intuitive graphical notation.
+It was developed by German computer scientist Carl Adam Petri in the 1960's, whose goal was to provide a system that could model parallel processes, synchronization and resource sharing.
 Petri nets provide a modeling tool that is suitable for a wide variety of systems, from chemical reactions to business management logistics.

 It's important to note that Petri nets were developed by practitioners, not mathematicians.
 The system was born from necessity, designed to fill a utility gap in other approaches to modeling.
-But because Carl Petri gave the system an exact mathematical definition for its execution semantics, we are able to represent Petri nets in terms of schemas and work with them in AlgebraicJulia.
+But because Carl Petri gave the system an exact mathematical definition for its execution semantics we are able to represent Petri nets in terms of schemas and work with them in AlgebraicJulia.

 ```{image} assets/Ch4/Petri_Net.jpg
 :alt: Whoopsy!